Biggles (film): Locations

 The film was mostly shot in London and on various locations in the home counties.
+The opening scenes of Jim's New York apartment was filmed at The Avenue, Cutler's Gardens.
 Tower Bridge and the surrounding area was extensively used, including the Tower Hotel, which doubled as the film crew's base of operations.
 The hotel also featured during The Wild Geese, Brannigan and the first Sweeney! spinoff film.
 Some of the aerial sequences were shot near Millbrook Proving Ground in Bedfordshire.
-The 1917 weapon testing ground scene was shot at the Beckton Gas Works, which, a year later, was used for scenes in Full Metal Jacket and had been the location for the pre-title sequence in the 1981 Bond film, For Your Eyes Only, which, coincidentally, Marc Wolff had also performed similar helicopter stunts in, and it was seen during the finale of Brannigan.
-The weapon itself was a custom-made fiberglass dish mounted on a mobile crane.
+The 1917 weapon testing ground scene was shot at the Beckton Gas Works, which, a year later, was used for scenes in Full Metal Jacket and had been the location for the pre-title sequence in the 1981 Bond film, For Your Eyes Only, in which, coincidentally, Marc Wolff had also performed similar helicopter stunts, and it was seen during the finale of Brannigan.
+The weapon itself was a custom-made fibreglass dish mounted on a mobile crane.
 It was filmed at the former London Brick Company works near Brogborough in Bedfordshire, as were the trench scenes.
-The site is now a landfill and recycling center owned by FCC Environment.
+The site is now a landfill and recycling centre owned by FCC Environment.
 The sound weapon appears to be based on a real-life sonic device that the Nazis were working on during the Second World War.
 It used a reflector to transmit high-energy sound waves.
 The exterior church scenes were all filmed at All Saints Church, Holdenby, and the courtyard scenes were filmed by the stable blocks of Holdenby House.

 Aircraft

 Several aircraft were used in the film.
-These included a Stampe SV.4, a G-BXNW, which is flown by Biggles, and a Boeing Stearman G-AROY, which is flown by his arch-rival, von Stalhein.
-Both these biplanes are actually from the 1930s, as flying and maintaining actual WWI aircraft was considered prohibitively expensive.
+These included a Stampe SV.4 G-BXNW, which is flown by Biggles, and a Boeing Stearman G-AROY, which is flown by his arch-rival, von Stalhein.
+Both these biplanes are actually from the 1930s, as flying and maintaining actual First World War aircraft was considered prohibitively expensive.
 The period aircraft seen in the background during ground scenes belonged to the Shuttleworth Collection.
-The Stampe was flown by Stuart Goldspink, while the Stearman was piloted by former WWII bomber pilot John Jordan.
+The Stampe was flown by Stuart Goldspink, while the Stearman was piloted by former Second World War bomber pilot John Jordan.
 The Stampe was a popular choice for filming, having featured heavily in Aces High and was later seen in Indiana Jones and the Last Crusade.
 Both aircraft still exist as of 2021.

+Reception

-ReceptionBiggles received a royal charity premiere on Thursday, 22 May 1986 at the Plaza Cinema on Lower Regent Street in London.
-The film went on general release in the UK on Friday, 23 May 1986.
+Biggles received a royal charity premiere on 22 May 1986 at the Plaza Cinema on Lower Regent Street in London.
+The film went on general release in the UK on 23 May 1986.
 To promote the release of the film, the story was published in newspapers in comic strip form and promoted via ABC Cinemas with discounted tickets available.
 A novelisation by Trevor Hoyle writing as Larry Milne was published, as was a picture book by Peter James to tie in to the release.